Milliy Stadium: Overview

-On June 11, 2018 by the decision of the executive committee of the Uzbekistan Football Association, the name was changed to "Milliy Stadium" (National Stadium).
+On June 11, 2018 by the decision of the executive committee of the Uzbekistan Football Association, the name was changed to "Milliy Stadium."

 The stadium is located in the Chilanzar District of the city of Tashkent, on Bunyodkor Avenue.
 It holds 34,000 spectators, has two tiers (floors) and more than 50 sectors.
 There are VIP (about 50 places / cabins) and CIP (700 places) lodges.
 There are several dozen places for wheelchair users.
-The stadium has a restaurant and café bars, fast food establishments, toilets, fitness clubs, and other facilities and points.
+The stadium has a restaurant and café bars, fast food establishments, toilets, fitness clubs, and other facilities.

-There are two large monitors, a modern lighting system — 3000 lux, a modern audio system, four changing rooms for football players and team members, a conference room and other auxiliary rooms and rooms.
+There are two large monitors, a modern lighting system — 3000 lux, a modern audio system, four changing rooms for football players and team members, a conference room and other auxiliary rooms.
 Under the stadium there is a parking lot for 350 cars.
-The stadium also houses the Museum of the History of Uzbekistan's Football, which includes trophies of the Bunyodkor football club, as well as other objects, photographs and exhibits about Uzbekistan's football.
-The field of the stadium corresponds to the modern world standards.
+The stadium also houses the Museum of the History of Uzbekistan Football, which includes trophies of the Bunyodkor football club and other items.
 The size of the field is 105 by 68 meters.
-There are drainage and field heating.